kartonfarkas/api_docs/source/suite/contacts/contact_multiple_update.rst

 Where:

-* *[idx]* is the IDs of successfully-created contacts are returned in an array
+* *[ids]* is the IDs of successfully-created contacts are returned in an array
-* *[errorx]* means that if an error occurred during the creation of a contact, the error message is returned with the value of the key_id
+* *[errors]* means that if an error occurred during the creation of a contact, the error message is returned with the value of the key_id

 Errors
 ------